Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 this automagically when `reader` falls out of scope.
 Thanks, Rust!

-We're now ready to put the finishing touches on the `parse_markdown_file()` function--writing our results to a file.
+We're now ready to put the finishing touches on the `parse_markdown_file()` function—writing our results to a file.

 ## How to write to a file in Rust